infobloxopen/terraform-provider-infoblox/docs/resources/infoblox_aaaa_record.md

   })
 }

-// all the parameters for a dynamic AAAA-record resource "infoblox_aaaa_record" "aaaa_rec3" {
+# All the parameters for a dynamic AAAA-record
+resource "infoblox_aaaa_record" "aaaa_rec3" {
   fqdn = "dynamic1.example2.org"
   cidr = infoblox_ipv6_network.net2.cidr // the network  must exist, you may use the example for infoblox_ipv6_network resource.